Miniature Testbed for Validating Multi-Agent Cooperative Autonomous Driving: Case Study

 To coordinate vehicles inside the intersection, the infrastructure regulates each vehicle’s velocity using a priority-based rule, as summarized in Algorithm~\ref{code:infra-architecture-intersection-management}.
 It first collects neighboring-vehicle information $M_t^{1:N_{\text{CAV}}}$ and HV states $\hat{p}^{1:N_\text{HV}}_t$ and predicted paths $\hat{P}^{1:N_\text{HV}}$ through HV identification.
 To secure the applicability of diverse experiments, we adopt different priority rules depending on the traffic composition: (1) the fully CAV condition, and (2) the mixed-traffic condition.

 For the fully CAV condition, we apply a First-In-First-Serve (FIFS) rule as a deterministic conflict resolution mechanism.
 Vehicles are prioritized by their order of entry into the intersection.
-The infrastructure then predicts their future occupied regions over $H$ steps using a kinematic bicycle model Eq.~\eqref{eq:bicycle_model}, where $H$ is the prediction horizon and each step corresponds to the system sampling time $\Delta t$.
-A safety buffer $b_{safe}$ is incorporated to mitigate discrepancies between predicted and actual motion.
+The infrastructure then predicts their future occupied regions over the prediction horizon $H$ steps using a kinematic bicycle model~\eqref{eq:bicycle_model}.
 The highest-priority vehicle is assigned the maximum velocity $v_{max}$.
 For subsequent vehicles, the infrastructure first assigns the maximum velocity $v_\text{max}$ and predicts future trajectories.
 If a collision is detected, the velocity is iteratively reduced by $\Delta v_{step}$ until a collision-free trajectory is obtained.
 The resulting value is issued as the control command $v_{ref,t}^i$ to the $i$-th CAV.

 For the mixed-traffic condition, when an HV enters the intersection, it is automatically assigned the highest priority, and its future occupied regions are predicted assuming motion at maximum velocity.
 If HV identification yields multiple candidate paths, the infrastructure predicts occupied regions for all candidates, and adjusts the commanded velocities of CAVs to ensure they avoid these regions.